What IS AlzHeimer's Disease?

 How Does Music Affect Someone With Alzheimer's Disease?

 Music stimulates the Prefrontal Cortex, the hub of your auditory, physical, and emotional responses to music.
 This part of the brain is also the very last part of the brain to be touched by Alzheimer's Disease.
-Many people associate important memories in their lives with a particular song or song artist, and playing that music allows patients to remember these special events in their lives.
+Many people associate important memories in their lives with a particular song or song artist, and playing that music allows individuals to remember these special events in their lives.
 Below are some links to other websites and articles which discuss the power of music.

 - AARP: The Healing Power Of Music

-How Is Music Selected For Patients?
+How Is Music Selected For Residents?